aurorawalberg/astro-blog/src/content/blog/implementing-react-hook-form-with-nextjs-14-and-server-actions.md

 export type JokeSchemaType = z.infer<typeof JokeSchema>;
 ```

-Next, we can display the errors in our html.
-They will appear after the field has been started and removed once the field is valid.
+Next, we can display the validation errors.
+They will appear after the field has been started, but not valid, and removed once the field is valid.

 ```tsx
   return (